 Self-employed or freelance?

-In Germany, there are two ways to set up a business.
-Either you are self-employed, or you are a freelancer.
-This depends on which occupation you are engaged in.
-Whether you are self-employed or a freelancer has an impact with regard to certain formalities as well as the legal structure of your business.
+In Germany, there are two ways of setting up a business.
+You are either self-employed or a freelancer.
+This depends on the occupation you are engaged in.
+Your status of being self-employed or a freelancer has an impact in regard to certain formalities as well as the legal structure of your business.

 Working on a self-employed basis

-If, for example, you would like to become self-employed with a craft or retail business, you must register your business - and you must do so where the future headquarters of your business will be located.
-The Gründerplattform explains what you need to take into account.
+If, for example, you would like to become self-employed with a craft or retail business, you must register your business – and you must do so in the location of your future headquarters.
+The Gründerplattform (Platform for Founders) explains what you have to take into account.

 For some occupations, you must meet certain admission requirements.
-These are referred to as ”occupations subject to prior authorisation” (erlaubnispflichtiges Gewerbe).
-“Subject to authorisation” may mean, among other things, that you will have to obtain certain approvals, apply for a license or provide proof of professional qualifications.
+These are referred to as “occupations subject to prior authorisation” (erlaubnispflichtiges Gewerbe).
+“Subject to authorisation” may mean i. a. that you will have to obtain certain types of approval, apply for a licence or provide proof of professional qualifications.

 This applies, for example, to craft businesses, financial service providers or care services, but also to a whole range of other occupations.
-You can find out which areas this applies to on the start-up portal.
-The BMWi-Behördenwegweiseralso shows you where you can complete these formalities in your region.
+You can find out on which sectors this applies to on the start-up portal.
+The BMWK-Behördenwegweiser also shows you where you can complete these formalities in your region.

 Working as a freelancer

-In Germany, numerous professions are considered "liberal professions" (Freie Berufe).
-Those who become self-employed in these areas generally work as freelancers (Freiberufler).
-These include, for example:
+In Germany, numerous professions are considered “liberal professions” (freie Berufe).
+Those who become self-employed in these sectors generally work as freelancers (Freiberufler).
+These may include the following:

 - consulting occupations in the fields of law, taxes or economics

 An overview of liberal professions is also available on the start-up portal.
 Some professions can only be allocated to the liberal professions following a case-by-case examination.
-Your local tax office will decide whether your profession is considered is freelance or self-employed, once you register your business no later than four weeks after starting it.
-Please also note that for some professions you must provide evidence of certain qualifications and vocational credentials.
+Your local tax office will determine whether your profession is considered freelance or self-employed, once you register your business no later than four weeks after setting it up.
+Please also note that for some professions, you must provide evidence of certain qualifications and vocational credentials.